 Summary of Duties:

-A Bachelor’s degree in a relevant field and three (3) years of progressively responsible experience in broadcast and/or microwave/tower construction, maintenance and design, which has included at least one (1) year of supervisory experience.
+A Bachelor’s degree in a relevant field and four (4) years of progressively responsible experience in a field related to the functional managerial area which has included at least one (1) year of supervisory experience.
 Any combination of relevant education and experience may be substituted for the educational requirement on a year-for-year basis.
-Possession of appropriate licensing required.

-Must possess, or be able to obtain at time of hire, a valid, unrestricted driver’s license.
+Possession of, or ability to obtain by time of hire, a valid driver’s license.

 WASHINGTON STATE UNIVERSITY IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EDUCATOR AND EMPLOYER.
 Members of ethnic minorities, women, special disabled veterans, veterans of the Vietnam-era, recently separated veterans, and other protected veteran, persons of disability and/or persons age 40 and over are encouraged to apply.